keboola/developers-docs/integrate/storage/docker-cli-client.md

 docker run quay.io/keboola/storage-api-cli:latest
 {% endhighlight %}

-The `latest` image tag always corresponds to the latest tagged version.
+The `latest` image tag always refers to the latest tagged version.

 ## Running Phar

-PHAR is now deprecated, but there are still some older versions available, see the [repository documentation](https://github.com/keboola/storage-api-cli#running-phar-deprecated).
+PHAR (PHP Archive) is now deprecated, but there are still some older versions available.
+See the [repository documentation](https://github.com/keboola/storage-api-cli#running-phar-deprecated).

-### Example --- Create a Table
+### Example --- Creating a Table
 To create a new table in Storage, use the `create-table` command.
 Provide the name of an existing bucket, the name of the new table and a CSV file with the table's contents.